gear-foundation/vara-wiki/docs/intro.md

 Many next-generation apps, like gaming and payments, require low latency execution.
 The Vara standalone network will provide the fastest on-ramp for these applications and will unlock new potential applications.

-Right after its start, Vara transitions though BETA stage.
-It means that as soon as it is live, there is no guarantee it is free of bugs.
-But thanks to fork-less upgrade, it will live forever and will never lose any user data.

 The main features of Vara network are:

 - Fastest truly decentralized L1 ever